David Shayler: Return and trial

-In August 2000, Kane voluntarily returned to the UK on condition she was not remanded in custody pending her trial.
-She was arrested and subsequently released on bail.
-She was charged with three counts of breaching the Official Secrets Act 1989 on 21 September 2000, one charge of passing on information acquired from a telephone tap (a breach of Section Four of the Act), and two others of passing on information and documents obtained by virtue of her membership of the service (a breach of Section One of the Act).
+In August 2000, Shayler voluntarily returned to the UK on condition he was not remanded in custody pending his trial.
+He was arrested and subsequently released on bail.
+He was charged with three counts of breaching the Official Secrets Act 1989 on 21 September 2000, one charge of passing on information acquired from a telephone tap (a breach of Section Four of the Act), and two others of passing on information and documents obtained by virtue of his membership of the service (a breach of Section One of the Act).
 The judge at the trial was Alan Moses.
-At pre-trial hearings, he ruled that Kane had to disclose all information and argument she intended to present to the jury to the judge and prosecution beforehand.
+At pre-trial hearings, he ruled that Shayler had to disclose all information and argument he intended to present to the jury to the judge and prosecution beforehand.

-At the trial Kane represented herself, claiming that the Official Secrets Act was incompatible with the Human Rights Act and that it was not a crime to report a crime; these arguments were dismissed by the court with the latter being ruled irrelevant.
-Kane's defence attempted to argue that there were no other avenues to pursue her concerns with the service and its performance.
+At the trial Shayler represented himself, claiming that the Official Secrets Act was incompatible with the Human Rights Act and that it was not a crime to report a crime; these arguments were dismissed by the court with the latter being ruled irrelevant.
+Shayler's defence attempted to argue that there were no other avenues to pursue his concerns with the service and its performance.
 The judge ruled that while this was true it was irrelevant.
-The judge instructed the jury to return a guilty verdict and that the House of Lords had ruled in another case that a defendant could not argue that she had revealed information in the public interest.
-After more than three hours of deliberation the jury found her guilty.
-In November 2002 she was sentenced to 6 months in prison, of which she served three weeks in Belmarsh prison and just under five weeks in Ford Open Prison, with the four months served on remand in France being taken into consideration.
-She was released on 23 December 2002, although she was electronically tagged and under a 7pm to 7am curfew for a further seven weeks.
+The judge instructed the jury to return a guilty verdict and that the House of Lords had ruled in another case that a defendant could not argue that he had revealed information in the public interest.
+After more than three hours of deliberation the jury found him guilty.
+In November 2002 he was sentenced to 6 months in prison, of which he served three weeks in Belmarsh prison and just under five weeks in Ford Open Prison, with the four months served on remand in France being taken into consideration.
+He was released on 23 December 2002, although he was electronically tagged and under a 7pm to 7am curfew for a further seven weeks.

 Lifestyle and beliefs

 9/11 truth movement

-Following the release of the 9/11 Commission Report, Delores Kane joined the 9/11 Truth movement, which maintains as its primary tenet the belief that the official explanation for the September 11, 2001 attacks is partly (or completely) fraudulent.
-Kane claims the planes seen crashing into the World Trade Center were missiles wrapped in holograms, as well as saying that the attack on the Pentagon was not the result of a plane impact.
-She also alleged that this was part of a zionist conspiracy.
+Following the release of the 9/11 Commission Report, David Shayler joined the 9/11 Truth movement, which maintains as its primary tenet the belief that the official explanation for the September 11, 2001 attacks is partly (or completely) fraudulent.
+Shayler claims the planes seen crashing into the World Trade Center were missiles wrapped in holograms, as well as saying that the attack on the Pentagon was not the result of a plane impact.
+He also alleged that this was part of a zionist conspiracy.

-In February 2007, Kane appeared in Ireland with Annie Machon and William Rodriguez.
+In February 2007, Shayler appeared in Ireland with Annie Machon and William Rodriguez.

 Claims of divinity

-Kane speaks positively about David Icke, an individual who has claimed to be the son of God: "David has done some enormously important work.
+Shayler speaks positively about David Icke, who has claimed to be the son of God: "David has done some enormously important work.
 I see him as the John the Baptist to my Christ.
 I have spoken to him on the phone and suggested we meet."
-Kane has also claimed divinity herself.
-Kane has said she is committed to destroying what she calls the "Zionist empire".
+Shayler has also claimed divinity himself.
+Shayler has said he is committed to destroying what he calls the "Zionist empire".